Student Financial Assistance Policies

 Remember, there could be situations where he/she is in good academic standing but fail to meet the academic standard for financial aid eligibility.
 In other words, it is possible for a student is maintain adequate academic standing for continued enrollment at the college but lose financial aid eligibility.

-When a student is placed on Financial Aid Suspension, the Financial Assistance Appeals Committee may grant a semester of Financial Aid Probation (reinstatement of aid eligibility) if there are documented circumstances that have affected the student’s ability to maintain appropriate academic standing.
-If a term of Financial Assistance Probation is granted, you must meet the conditions of that probation as stated in the prescriptive plan to continue eligibility.
-Failure to agree to or to meet those conditions will result in the loss of your financial assistance eligibility.
+When a student is placed on Financial Aid Suspension, the Financial Aid Appeals Committee may grant a semester of Financial Aid Probation (reinstatement of aid eligibility) if there are documented circumstances that have affected the student’s ability to maintain appropriate academic standing.
+If a term of Financial Aid Probation is granted, you must meet the conditions of that probation as stated in the prescriptive plan to continue eligibility.
+Failure to agree to or to meet those conditions will result in the loss of your financial aid eligibility.